 - Hazardous wastes, which include products that are flammable or explosive; radioactive materials; disinfectants; pesticides; light bulbs; propane tanks; automobile fluids (not to include Motor Oil).
 These items may be disposed of properly at the City’s annual S.T.O.P Program at 100 Morris Avenue.
 Please review the City Calendar for event date announcements.

 - Electronic Waste such as; Televisions, computers, and batteries should be disposed of during our biannual E-Waste Program held at 100 Morris Avenue.
 Please review the City Calendar for event date announcements.
-The Sanitation Department no longer collects TVs curbside.
-This type of electronic must be properly recycled with our E-Waste Program or can be brought to the DPW Yard located at 100 Morris Avenue on Wednesdays between 7am-3pm.
+The Sanitation Department is accepting televisions for disposal.
+Interested residents should call DPW @ 676-4402 for a special pickup.

 In July of 2015, The City of Glen Cove adopted a new recycling program called Single Stream Recycling. ,Single-stream recycling is a system in which all recyclables, including newspaper, cardboard, plastic, aluminum, junk mail, etc., are placed in a single bin or cart for recycling.
 These recyclables are collected by a single truck and taken to a sorting facility.